ashler-herrick/polars-ducklake/README.md

 ## How it works

-`scan_ducklake` runs roughly the following steps:
+`scan_ducklake` is split into eager identity resolution and a deferred plan that Polars drives through the IO-plugin contract.

+**Eagerly, at call time:**

 1. Normalize the catalog argument to a SQLAlchemy `Engine`.
 2. Resolve the target snapshot (latest, by `snapshot_id`, or by `as_of`).
 3. Look up the `schema_id` / `table_id` from `ducklake_schema` /
-   `ducklake_table` using DuckLake's MVCC visibility filter.
-4. Verify the table has no nested columns or inlined data at the target snapshot.
+   `ducklake_table` using DuckLake's MVCC visibility filter, and refuse inlined-data tables.
+These raise `LookupError` / `NotImplementedError` directly from the call rather than being wrapped in `ComputeError` at `.collect()` time.
+4. Register an IO source via `polars.io.plugins.register_io_source(..., is_pure=True)` and
+   return its `LazyFrame`.
+Heavier catalog work is deferred to a memoized `_PlanContext`.

+**Lazily, when Polars drives the read:**

 5. Read the active column set at the target snapshot (renames, adds, drops applied), the data files, the positional-delete files, and the lake-wide `data_path`.
+6. Take the pushed predicate from Polars and walk its serialized form to extract a flat AND of supported leaves; match those against `ducklake_file_column_stats` and drop files whose per-column min/max can't satisfy them.
+Anything unrecognized falls through and keeps the file (false negatives, never false positives).
-6. Plan each data file individually:
+7. Plan each surviving data file individually:
    - **Schema evolution**: query `ducklake_column` at the file's `begin_snapshot` and translate physical names through stable `column_id`s (`pl.col(old_name).alias(new_name)`); null-fill